rmetzler/bliki/wiki/dev/debugger-101.md

 whether it's via IDE integration or via a command-line debugger.

-(Of course, none of this helps if you don't have a mental model of the "expected" behaviour of the program.
+(Of course, none of this helps if you don't have a mental model of the “expected” behaviour of the program.
 Debuggers can help you read, but can't replace having an understanding of the code.)

 ## Debugging Your First Program